LBPHacker/R216/manual.md

 The green LCRY indicator on the front panel lights up when the program loaded into RAM is being executed.
-There's not much to be said about this, except that the definition of what is considered a state of execution is simpler in the case or the R2 than it was in the case of the R1.
+There's not much to be said about this, except that the definition of what is considered a state of execution is simpler in the case of the R2 than it was in the case of the R1.
 Unlike in the R1, this indicator only turns off if execution really has ceased, and not when the core is checking for [raw data][562] or [an attention request][575] on an I/O port.